Reflexive Pronouns

 In this example, 'with' is a preposition which cannot be followed by a 'reflexive pronoun.'

-You can use reflexive pronouns to refer to someone politely.
-In this case, usually 'yourself' and 'yourselves' are used and other reflexive pronouns are rare.
+Reflexive pronouns can be used to refer to someone politely.
+In this case, 'yourself' and 'yourselves' are used frequently but other reflexive pronouns are rare.

 I think an educated man like